How I Manage My Hashimoto’s Disease Naturally

 - Being grateful.
 Even on the worst days, there’s something to be grateful for.
 I always acknowledge when I feel good and healthy, and it helps increase my health further!

 - Dumping what society says about health.
 Society says we need 80/20 and everything in moderation to be healthy.
 I just can’t eat junk food in moderation and stay healthy.
 The more I believe that I need junk food, the more I want it.
-I had to let got on societies notion that we need junk and bad lifestyle practices to be healthy, and fully embrace a healing lifestyle.
+I had to let go of society’s notion that we need junk food to be healthy and balanced, and fully embrace a healing lifestyle.

 9. I trust in God.